vsoch/qme/docs/_docs/tutorials/create-executor.md

 already handles parsing the command, and collecting output, error, and a return code.
 For example, below we see importing the `ShellExecutor` into a new file, `slurm.py`, and instantiating the `execute` function that will call the already existing shell's _execute that will run the command.

+## 2. Define it's Functionality

-Also notice that we have chosen a `matchstring`, a class variable, that will determine that we have an sbatch command.
+Great!
+We have a new file.
+We now need to make sure that we give it a `name` (slurm) and have chosen a `matchstring`, a class variable, that will determine that we have an sbatch command.

 ```python